 In the wake of the Fifth Circuit's decision in Texas v.
 United States, Professor Nicholas Bagley has attacked the majority opinion as "indefensible," "balderdash," and "an embarrassment, both to the Republican-appointed judges who put their names on it and to the federal judiciary as a whole."
 Had he stopped there, I probably wouldn't be taking the time to write this post.
 Instead, though, he proceeded to attack Judges Elrod and Engelhardt--the two Fifth Circuit judges in the majority--personally, calling them "breathtaking[ly]" "arrogan[t]," "coward[ly]," "daft," and "activists to their core."
 And all this from just two pieces he wrote for the Atlantic.

-Trouble is, his "expert analysis" of the opinion is misleading and, in my humble view, mistaken in several respects.
-In this post and a couple to follow, I'll be discussing a few of them.
+His analysis of the opinion is, in my humble view, misleading and mistaken in several respects.
+In this post and a another to follow, I'll explain what I mean.
 Before I dig in, though, let me clarify a few things :

 - I admire and respect Professor Bagley.
-He's a leading scholar in an area of law I love, and his law review articles, etc. are fantastic.
+He's a leading scholar in an area of law I love, and his work is top notch.
 I pay attention to him because he's smart and insightful.
 That's why his coverage of the Fifth Circuit's ACA opinion disappointed me so much.
-In my view, it's beneath him.

 - I'm discussing Professor Bagley's views here because they've gotten so much press.
 In fairness to him, though, he's far from alone in his views.
 I think that's unfortunate, but it's also reality.